Skip to main content

 Why I Picked Linnworks: I was initially drawn to Linnworks for its comprehensive feature set.
 It offers everything you need to manage your orders and inventory, from order processing and shipping to in-depth reporting.
 It's also very easy to set up and use, even for team members without prior experience.

 Integrations include Amazon, eBay, Shopify, and Magento, as well as shipping carriers like FedEx, DHL, and USPS.
-This means that it's compatible with most of the popular ecommerce tools out there, making it a versatile choice for businesses of all sizes.
+Linnworks also supports integrations through its API and partnerships with third-party platforms.

 Pros and cons